 That’s the end of the history lesson, but the point is that the Mayans were brilliant in their ability to raise crops of corn, squash and beans in a difficult climate and a tough terrain.
 The Mayan culture may now be gone but we owe them a great debt of gratitude for what they have given the world in terms of food.

-So, as you would expect, Guatemalan black bean soup is very common throughout Central America.
+So, as you would expect, mildly spicy black bean soup is very common throughout Central America.
 I suppose this is not really a surprise when you consider how inexpensive and healthy these ingredients are.
 Read on for the recipe for this delicious black bean soup.

-Note that I have elected to blend the cooked soup.
+Note that I have elected to blend the cooked soup using a Vitamix or other blender.
 This delivers a smooth and rather creamy soup.
 However, it is not mandatory to do so.
 It’s just as good in its pre-blended state.
 But Guatemalan restaurants usually serve it in restaurants as creme of black bean soup.
 And it depends on whether you want a creamy consistency or a more rustic version.

-The garnishes give a big lift to the soup, especially the cilantro (coriander) and the lime.
+The other garnishes give a big lift to the soup, especially the cilantro (coriander) and the lime.
 They are key to this dish.
 This soup also goes well with blue corn tortillas.
 They’re easy to make and they’re gluten free.

 Yes, it means being organized, but honestly it takes 30 seconds of effort to soak raw black beans and another 30 seconds to put the soaked beans on to cook.
 And you will get 5 times as much product versus buying in a can.
 However, canned beans also work, if that is your preference.

 I have also linked to another very good black bean soup recipe, we created last year.
-This one un-blended, for a different option and texture.
+This one is un-blended, for a different option and texture.